“The use of my app is completely safe. It certainly falls into the lowest risk category.”

 Risk class I, IIa IIb = DiGA?

-A Digital Health Application (DiGA) is an app that is prescribed by doctors and psychotherapists and whose costs are covered by statutory health insurance.
-For an app to be a DiGA, it must fall into risk class I, IIa or IIb.
-Does that mean that all apps in these risk classes are automatically DiGA?
+A digital health application (DiGA) is an app that is prescribed by doctors and psychotherapists and whose costs are covered by statutory health insurance companies.
+For an app to become a DiGA, it must fall into risk class I, IIa, or IIb.
+Does this mean that all apps belonging to these risk classes are automatically DiGA?
 No!

 To be included in the DiGA directory, apps must fulfill a thick catalog of requirements.
 DiGA should optimize care or create structural facilitation for patients.
 Apps whose users are primarily physicians, for example, are already excluded.